How Do Our RoundTables Work?

 Panelists

-The panelists invited to attend come from diverse backgrounds with varying experiences in OT Security.
+The panelists invited to attend come from diverse backgrounds with varying experiences in IT, OT, and AI Security.
 The goal is to formulate best practices and discuss current trends.
 Generally, everyone has something to contribute.

 Sponsor